Bedroom Floor

-"Bedroom Floor" is a song by English singer and songwriter Liam Payne.
+"Bedroom Floor" is a song by the English singer-songwriter Liam Payne.
 It was written by Jacob Kasher, Charlie Puth, Ammar Malik, Steve Mac, Aaron Jennings and Noel Zancanella, with production handled by Mac and Ben Rice.
-The song was released on 20 October 2017 via Capitol and appears as a bonus track on Payne's debut studio album LP1.
+The song was released on 20 October 2017 via Capitol and appears on Payne's debut studio album LP1.
 It impacted US contemporary hit radio on 24 October 2017.

 Background

 Payne first revealed the song during his appearance on the Radio 1 Breakfast Show.
 Payne said of the song, after his girlfriend Cheryl texted host Nick Grimshaw telling him to ask Payne about it: "'Bedroom Floor' was the single before ['Strip That Down'] was the single.
 Naturally, it could only be the next one.
 That's going to be my next single and I'm not allowed to say that yet.
 [Me and Cheryl] both like that song and it's been her favourite from the start."
 He revealed the song's release date in a tweet on 23 September 2017.
 Talking about how he will perform the song during the iHeartRadio Jingle Ball Tour, Payne said to Billboard: "I want the visual to be really good for that.
 It's just a great song, I can never listen to it and get bored.
 And all my family loves it as well, so I've got to give it some love."
 He posted a teaser of the song and a preview of its accompanying music video on 17 and 18 October 2017 respectively.
 A day before the song's release, he debuted the lyrics through Instagram Stories.